cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.4.1v0.1
 Only teachers SHALL be allowed to unenroll students from classes.

-- Rationale
-  - Only allowing teachers to unenroll students helps ensure that there is no potential for unintentional data loss or inconsistency between Google and Clever, if applicable.
+- *Rationale:* Allowing students to unenroll themselves creates the opportunity for data loss or other inconsistencies, especially for K-12 classrooms.
+Restricting this ability to teachers mitigates this risk.
 - Last Modified: September 28, 2023

 - MITRE ATT&CK TTP Mapping